-As at December 31, 2006, ERCO Worldwide had 474 fulltime employees of which approximately 122 were unionized.
-The three plants in Vancouver, Saskatoon and Buckingham are subject to collective bargaining agreements that expire between 2007 and 2009.
+As at December 31, 2007, ERCO Worldwide had 451 fulltime employees of which approximately 115 were unionized.
+The three plants in Vancouver, Saskatoon and Buckingham are subject to collective bargaining agreements.
+Saskatoon's agreement was renegotiated in 2007 and expires on September 30, 2010.
+The Buckingham agreement expires in 2008 and Vancouver in 2009.
 Collective bargaining agreements are renegotiated in the normal course of business.

 ERCO Worldwide's operations involve the handling, production, transportation, treatment and disposal of materials that are classified as hazardous and that are extensively regulated by environmental, health, safety and transportation laws and regulations.
 ERCO Worldwide is a founding member of Responsible Care®, an initiative of the Canadian Chemical Producers Association and the American Chemistry Council associations that promote the safe and environmentally sound management of chemicals.
-ERCO has been verified as complying with the Responsible Care® guidelines and ethics for a third time, which represents over 10 years of external compliance.
+ERCO has been verified as complying with the Responsible Care® guidelines and ethics for a fourth time, which represents over 12 years of external compliance.
 ERCO Worldwide continually strives to achieve an environmental and safety record that is "best-in-class" in the chemical industry.
 It has not had a material environmental or safety incident and has received many awards for its safety and environmental records.